 In spite of the subject matter, the overall effect of the piece is not entirely somber.
 The latter segments indicate a reaching for faith and an inner peace to help mitigate the emotional ravages of war, which in the case of World War I dealt with the brutally unpleasant experiences of trench warfare.

 Director Peter Dobbins has done a yeomanly job of lifting words from paper and translating them into a staged, theatrical whole, with the assistance of choreographer Jennifer Delac, who supplied dramatic dance movement for performer Sarah Naughton.

-Actor Nicholas Carriere makes an interesting impression as Sassoon, as the actor is classically handsome, a rarity nowadays.
+Carriere makes an interesting impression as Sassoon, as the actor is classically handsome, a rarity nowadays.
 (It’s possible to see him in a heroic mold in a classic play.)
-Michael Raver makes a quiet impact in the smaller role of Wilfred Owen, imbuing the character with great sensitivity.
-Sarah Naughton does well in her triple task of actor, singer, and dancer.
+Michael Raver makes a quiet impact in the smaller role of Owen, imbuing the character with great sensitivity.
+Naughton does well in her triple task of actor, singer, and dancer.

 This world premiere presentation has been co-produced by Blackfriars Repertory Theatre and The Storm Theatre.

 ‘Death Comes for the War Poets’